-The great African American playwright, August Wilson, set his cycle of plays in Pittsburgh's one dynamic neighborhood, the Hill.
-This seminar will read a series of Wilson's plays, including "Joe Turner's Come and Gone", "The Piano Lesson", and "Fences", and locate them in time and place in African-American history.
-This course is for first year students with AP or KAP credit in American History or American Studies and a critical aspect of the course will be a three-day field work experience in the Hill District of Pittsburgh.
-Permission of the instructor.
+The great African American playwright August Wilson set his cycle of plays in Pittsburgh's once dynamic neighborhood, the Hill.
+This seminar will read a series of Wilson's plays, including "Joe Turner's Come and Gone," "The Piano Lesson," and "Fences," and locate them in time and place in African American history.
+This course is for first-year students with AP or KAP credit in American history or American studies and a critical aspect of the course will be a three-day fieldwork experience in the Hill district of Pittsburgh.
+Prerequisite: permission of instructor.

-This course presents an overview of painting, sculpture, and architecture from colonial times to 1865.
-It frames the development of American art and architecture within a broad socio-historical context and addresses many of the issues pertinent to American studies.
+This course presents an overview of painting, sculpture, and architecture from colonial times to 1876.
+It frames the development of American art and architecture within a broad sociohistorical context and addresses many of the issues pertinent to American studies.
 The following questions, among others, will be addressed in the course: Does American culture have a single, identifiable character?
 How have Americans reconciled their uneasy relationship with European culture?
 How have American political values, such as freedom, liberty, and democracy, informed the cultural expression of the eighteenth and nineteenth centuries?
 Prerequisite: ARHS 111 or AMST 108 or equivalent.
-This course is the same as ARHS 227D in the art history curriculum.
+This course is the same as ARHS 227D in the Art History Department curriculum.

 The most fascinating thing about jazz is its vitality.
 Jazz remains today what it has been since its inception: an art form of intense personal expression in the context of collaborative improvisation.
-This course is a social and stylistic investigation of the history of jazz, from its African-American origins up to the present.
+This course is a social and stylistic investigation of the history of jazz, from its African American origins up to the present.
 Progressing chronologically, students will investigate through a variety of sources the main jazz styles and musicians and their development and influence upon the jazz scene.
-Prerequisite: MUSC 101 (or placement by exam) and either 102 or 103.
-Declared American studies majors may enroll in this course with only MUSC 101 as prerequisite, though 102 or 103 are recommended.
+Prerequisite: MUSC 101 or placement by exam.
+MUSC 102 is recommended but not required.
+Declared American studies majors may enroll in this course without the MUSC 101 prerequisite, but it is recommended.
 Offered every other year.
-This course is the same as MUSC 302D in the Music Department curriculum.
+This course is the same as MUSC 302D in the music curriculum.

 We commonly don't remember that it is, after all, always the first person who is speaking, wrote Henry David Thoreau and indeed, the phenomenon of the first- person narrator is a distinctively American approach to both storytelling and history telling.
 The class will trace the origins of the essay from Montaigne, the French writer who popularized the essay, through a selection of American writers, including the transcendentalists, civil rights activists, feminists, humorists and environmentalists.
 In examining each essay, students will ask key questions regarding the interweaving of the historical and the personal.
 How does the narrator interact with, shape and transform the material presented in the essay?
 How does the authors personal experience open a window into the larger world?
 How do the essays tools (form, scene, summary, musings) enable the author to explore truth differently from an historian?
 In addition to essay reading and analysis, class participants will be responsible for leading class discussions of essays.
 Participants will author several short personal essays and one extended essay that interweaves personal history with a larger historical and cultural context.
 The course will conclude with a public reading of original works.
 Prerequisite: sophomore standing.

-This advanced seminar will explore topics and issues of the study of American art and architecture.
-Topics covered may range from the women of Rome to African-American women artists to memory and commemorations: cross-cultural perspectives.
+This advanced course will explore specific problems in American art and architecture.
+Topics include Rome in the American imagination, the Gilded Age, and monuments and memory.
 Assignments will include seminar reports, class discussion, and a research paper.
-Prerequisite: .5 unit of Art History (ARHS 111, 227D, 231) or American studies (AMST 108, 109) or equivalent.
-This course is the same as ARHS 378D, in the Art History Department curriculum.
+Prerequisite: 0.5 unit of art history (ARHS 111, 227D) or American studies (AMST 108, 109) or equivalent.
+This course is the same as ARHS 378D, in the American studies curriculum.